cbc-sonarqube/PHP-Debby-sonar/README.md

 Set up a cron to run debby periodically.
 You just provide the repository and your personal access token.

-`0 8 * * Mon php /var/www/vendor/alsvanzelf/debby/notify.php example/project personal-access-token`
+`0 8 * * * php /var/www/vendor/alsvanzelf/debby/notify.php example/project personal-access-token`

-This will create issues on that repo for packages that need updates.
+This will create issues on that repository for packages that need updates.
-Nothing else needed :sparkles: Just sit back and relax and Debby will tell you when you need to get working. :sunglasses:

 #### All options